Plain-English translation of NCT06934252 on ClinicalTrials.gov โ ยท Source last updated ยท Translation generated ยท How we translate trials

 Phase 1 โ Testing in a small group (usually 20โ80 people) to find a safe dose and watch for side effects.

-This study is testing a new medication called , given as a subcutaneous injection (under the skin), to see if it is safe and works well for people with moderate-to-severe atopic dermatitis.
-The trial will first test the medication in healthy adults at different dose levels, then move to testing it in patients who actually have the condition.
-Researchers want to understand how the body processes this medication and whether it helps reduce symptoms.
+This study is testing a new medication called , given as injections under the skin, to see if it is safe and works for people with moderate-to-severe atopic dermatitis (a chronic condition that causes severe itching and inflamed skin).
+The trial starts by giving the medication to healthy volunteers in gradually increasing doses to make sure it is safe, and then tests it in patients who actually have the skin condition.
+Researchers will watch carefully for any side effects and measure how well the treatment works.

 You likely qualify ifโฆ